liorsham/dm-assignment/README.md

   Ensure RabbitMQ is running and accessible on port `5672`.
 - **Database Connection Issues**:
   Ensure PostgreSQL is running and accessible on port `5432`.
-- **Module Not Found Errors**:
-  Verify the file paths and `tsconfig.json` settings.

-## License
-This project is licensed under the MIT License.